 Working together to bring you the fish you love.

 Fisherfolk.
 The team at Fisherfolk is committed to providing the freshest, highest quality, natural Canadian fish and seafood while respecting the lakes and oceans.
 They are not only processing our fish but you can pass by their store to pick some up!

 The Smoke Bloke.
 Founded by Mike, who has his certificate of chef training and a love for creating smoked foods.
 Over the years he learned the basics of smoking and developed his own style of smoking foods, specializing in fish products.

 Michel Labbé.
 Michel (Mike) was the founder of Options for Homes, a Toronto based non-profit condominium developer that has built over 2,500 homes for low and mid income families.
-Currently Mike is president of Options International a social enterprise that focuses on housing and economic development in Africa and northern Canada.
+Currently Mike is president of Home Opportunities a social enterprise that focuses on housing and economic development accross Canada and internationally.
 Mike provides strategic guidance and is President of First Fish.

 Mickayla Labbé.
 Mickayla has a background in Marketing Management, she started her career working with a non-profit developing housing internationally.
 Mickayla has been with First Fish for 4 years and is now is Director of Marketing and Sales at First Fish, leading direct consumer sales activities in Toronto.

 Michael Delaney & Ian Ritchie.
 Michael and Ian have been working in the seafood & sustainable food industry for years.
 They have a passion for social enterprise and are eager to help share the First Fish story.
-Currently, Ian and Michael are leading First Fish sales activities with distributors and restaurants across Canada and the United States.
+Currently, Ian and Michael are leading First Fish wholesale activities with distributors and restaurants across Canada and the United States.

 Gema Rodriguez.
 Gema graduated with a degree in sustainability and social enterprise.
 She has worked with several organizations in the sustainable development industry over the past 4 years.
 Gema is the Financial Officer at First Fish.